foj0/Gainalyzer/log.md

 * Edit template works now
 * Was a lot harder than I thought it would be, given that it's almost the same as CreateTemplate.
+* Did click the card to view, but had issues with propagation bubbling up and opening the wrong things.
+So changed to just add view to the dropdown and show the list of all exercises in the template.
 * Now need to implement the logs page to let you add a template and add all of the exercises in the template quickly.